On functions with given boundary data and convex constraints on the gradient: Existence of minimizing curves

-Moreover, if $\pO$ is Lipschitz $d:\bO\times\bO\to\R$ defined as in the \eqref{dboundary} is continuous and equivalent to the Euclidean distance.
-In particular, the triangular inequality holds for every $x,y\in\bO$. \end{prop} \begin{proof} The proof of the \eqref{bilipdistance} follows from the property \eqref{alphaM} of $K$.
+Moreover if $\pO$ is Lipschitz, $d$ is continuous and equivalent to the Euclidean distance.
+In particular, the triangular inequality holds for every $x,y,z\in\bO$. \end{prp} \begin{proof} The proof of the \eqref{bilipdistance} follows from the property \eqref{alphaM} of $K$.
 Indeed, by that property we infer that

 which implies